And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 I got an email.

-Well, it why assume hands-on experts?
+Well, why assume hands-on experts?

-But there's nothing here about um fake orgasms.
+But there's nothing here about fake orgasms.

-Everybody knows an orgasm leads to smoking.
+Everybody knows that orgasm leads to smoking.

 Everybody knows that.

-This uh cost of this thing three thousand four hundred and six dollars.
+This cost of this thing $3,406.

-That's what it's gonna cost the university.
+That's what it's going to cost the university.

-Why is this gonna cost anybody anything?
+Why is this going to cost anybody anything?

-Oh, it must be.
+It must be.

 So Jim Harbaugh is not bothered by the president's position.

-It basically saying that football is uh unsafe.
+They're basically saying that football is unsafe.

-Let's take a brief time out, another obscene profit timeout.
+Let's take a brief timeout, another obscene profit timeout.

-L. Rushbaugh at the EIB network, and again a reminder, Senator Marco Rubio on immigration at the top of the next hour.
+And again, a reminder, Senator Marco Rubio on immigration at the top of the next hour.

 Talent on lawn from God.